bradywatkinson/docker-go-postgres/app/README.md

-# Golang Database Service
+# Golang Database Service (GDS)

+A simple golang service to relay access to a database.

+## Overview

-`app` is a golang server designed to act as a thin layer between other services and a database.
+GDS is a golang webserver designed to act as a thin layer between other services and a database.
 The service implements two network interfaces;

 - a RESTful HTTP1 JSON interface, and
 - a gRPC HTTP2 interface

+## Connecting

+### SSL/TLS

+> gRPC has SSL/TLS integration and promotes the use of SSL/TLS to authenticate the server, and to encrypt all the data exchanged between the client and the server.

+GDS uses SSL/TLS for all network requests.
+This may seem unnecessary for an internally facing service, however I chose to do this for a few main reasons:

+- The purpose of GDS as a boilerplate is to implement best practices and allow the developer to make choices suited to their particular situation, and
+- gRPC and HTTP on the same socket using gRPC's built in `ServeHTTP` method requires HTTP2 which requires the connection to arrive over SSL/TLS

+Generate self signed certificates:

+    openssl req -newkey rsa:2048 -nodes -keyout server.key -x509 -days 365 -out server.crt

 ## Tools

 ### [Reflex](https://github.com/cespare/reflex)

-`app` uses Reflex to auto-reload the webserver after changes to source are detected.
+GDS uses Reflex to auto-reload the webserver after changes to source are detected.

 ## Managing Dependencies